 To make this drink (as well as others on this list) you will need some type of blender/juicer.
 I have a Magic Bullet so that is what I use, but a juicer works fine too.

 Please note, that if you are using a juicer, you may need to adjust how much of each ingredient you use to accommodate for the juice yields.
 If you are using a blender like a magic bullet be aware that your detox drink will come out a little more fibrous.
-This is because of how your ingredients are being broken down.

 For one serving of this detox all you will need (again these are blender measurements) is a half of an apple.
 I recommend a Red Delicious Apple simply because there is more nutritional value in it when compared to other types of apples.
 Add to your apple one – one and a half teaspoons of turmeric, a medium sized piece of fresh ginger, and two – four tablespoons of water.
 Blend or juice until well incorporated and homogeneous, and drink up!